 Best Things to Do by Location

-The best California vacation depends on you and your personal interests, and those of your traveling companions.
-To help you plan a California vacation that will be perfect for you, we've compiled some information about our most interesting sights, attractions, places and things to do by interest.
-Use this guide to help you decide where to spend the most time, or to find places off the beaten path that may appeal to your special hobbies and passions.
+The best California trip depends on how you and your companions want to spend those precious vacation days.
+To help plan a California visit that will be perfect for you, we've compiled the most interesting sights, attractions, and things to do by interest.

 02 of 11

-Have you dreamed of a California vacation for so long that you feel like you've already been there?
-Do you want to be sure you cover all those spots that your friends and neighbors say you've just gotta see?
-These are the most iconic of California's best-known sights and attractions.
+If you want to be sure you cover all those spots that your friends and neighbors say you've "just gotta see!" these are the most iconic of California's best-known sights and attractions.

 - Hollywood: Take a stroll along Hollywood Boulevard, see the stars on the Hollywood Walk of Fame sidewalk and the footprints at Grauman's Chinese Theater.

-California is home to some of the country's oldest and most popular national parks, and what may well be the hottest place on earth:
+California is home to some of the country's oldest, most popular, and beautiful national parks.

 03 of 11